logto-io/logto/packages/docs/docs/tutorial/get-started/check-out-demo.md

 The app itself is pretty simple: a congrats page with your Username and User ID, followed by a sign-out button.

 :::tip
-Sign out the demo app before proceeding.
+Sign out the demo app before further explorations.
 After finishing the "Customize sign-in experience" section, open the demo app again to see the changes.
 :::